Full-time

 About LSCE

 Luhdorff and Scalmanini, Consulting Engineers (LSCE) is a consulting firm that provides a work culture and environment that thrives on being innovative, nimble, and responsive to the needs of our clients.
 LSCE provides engineering, hydrogeologic, and related groundwater services to municipalities, water districts, and other public and private entities throughout California.
 LSCE is a recognized leader in groundwater resources investigation, planning, development, use, protection, and management.
-The firm was founded in 1980 and has over 50 professionals in offices located in Woodland, Roseville, Daly City, Chico, and Boise, Idaho.
-Our water resource engineers provide a full range of services in water resources, including planning studies, water system evaluations, design, and construction management for municipal drinking water.
+The firm was founded in 1980 and has over 50 professionals in offices located in Woodland, Roseville, Daly City, and Chico, California, and an office in Meridian, Idaho.
+Our water resource engineers provide a full range of services in water resources, including planning studies, water system evaluations, design, and engineering services during construction for municipal drinking water.

 Additional information about LSCE can be found on this website.